 5. After filling in the details for the adapter, save the project and take a look at it through the CCL viewer.
 Right-click on model.ccl, and go to Open With > Graphical Viewer, which looks like something like this:

-6. Build and deploy the project to the smart data streaming server.
+6. Build and deploy the streaming project (not the MTA) to the smart data streaming server.
 Right-click on the streaming module folder (streamingproject, in this example), and select Build.
 This compiles and runs the project, and deploys it to the streaming runtime tool.

 7. Switch over to the streaming runtime tool to manage the project you just deployed.
 Go to Tools > Smart Data Streaming Runtime Tool, which opens in a new tab.